gdw-workshop/2021_GDW_Workshop/exercises/command_line_tutorial_part2.md

 Your user lacked write permissions for `/usr/local/bin`, which is why you couldn't move a file into that directory, and had to use the `sudo` command, which gives you super privileges.

-Similarly, the jellyfish-macosx file that you downloaded did not arrive with executable permissions.
+Similarly, the jellyfish-macosx file that you downloaded *did not download with executable permissions*.
 And in order to be run as a command, a file needs executable permissions.

 Let's check the permissions on jellyfish: